rsunny/registration_form/README.md

 ### Improvements

 This application contains only frontend validation of the form.
 Backend validation is to be added.
+Page is not responsive at the moment.

 ### Security measures taken